About the Race for Life

 When it was first launched, Race For Life began as a 5k run, but to satisfy growing demand over the following years, other events were added.

 Throughout Race for Life's history, there have been marathons, half marathons and hikes, amongst other events.
-In 2019, the events include 5k and 10k routes for participants to complete however they like, whether that’s walking or jogging; and Pretty Muddy 5k and 10k obstacle courses, for participants to climb over, crawl under and charge through; as well as Pretty Muddy Kids events, so even the little ones can join in!
+The events now include 3k, 5k and 10k routes for participants to complete however they like, whether that’s walking or jogging; and Pretty Muddy 5k obstacle courses, for participants to climb over, crawl under and charge through; as well as Pretty Muddy Kids events, so even the little ones can join in!

 Who can take part in the Race for Life?